 - The development of an ecologically designed demonstration site using appropriate and sustainable technology for land, water and energy management.

 - A training centre for the facilitation of environmental courses and skills development.

 - The establishment of healthy, organic food production as well as herbal medicine production for the site and community.

 - Income generating activities specifically focused on the preservation, production and processing of local medicinal plants.

 - A volunteer and internship program for the benefit of people interested in experiential and practical learning.

-The end goal is to organically grow a variety of useful and medicinal plants on the property which can then be harvested and used by the community as well as sold to generate an income.
+A variety of useful and medicinal plants on the property are grown organically which can then be harvested and used by the community as well as sold to generate an income.

-People will be able to come and learn about how to produce healthy, organic food, for good health and using principles which will benefit rather than harm the environment.
+People are able to come and learn about how to produce healthy, organic food, for good health and using principles which will benefit rather than harm the environment.